 SASSA offers several ways to update your banking details.
 This prevents errors that could delay your money.

-Step-by-Step Guide to Change/Update SASSA Banking Details Online
+Change / Update SASSA Banking Details Online

 If you receive the Social Relief of Distress (SRD) grant, follow these steps to update your banking details through the SASSA online portal: